The Quick Guide to Forming a Limited Liability Company (LLC)

 Failure to Delineate Clear Roles

-The same flexibility that make LLCs an attractive option—i.e., the relative ease of incorporating and the flexible business management structure—can prove to be a disadvantage if members do not feel the need to delineate roles early on, or fail to anticipate ways in which the company may grow.
+The same flexibility that make LLCs an attractive option—i.e., the relative ease of incorporating and the flexible business management structure—can prove to be a disadvantage if members do not feel the need to delineate roles early on, or fail to anticipate how the company may grow.
 You can always make changes to an operating agreement.
 However, in some cases, the default membership rules could give too much power to players who might jeopardize the company’s health by withdrawing their interest too soon or agreeing to a buyout or merger.
 It is important to have a carefully drafted operating agreement, one that anticipates as much as possible the changes that could take place.

 Exceptions to Limited Liability